GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/routing/readme.txt

 7. Pfaf_to_2d_30s_land.f90:
 Transform the 1d list above to the unformatted Fortran binary file "Outlet_latlon.43200x21600" that can be read directly by "mk_runofftbl.F90" of makebcs.

-The input data are briefly described as follows:

-1. HydroSHEDS_drainage_area.nc:
-The drainage_area dataset provided by the HydroSHEDS (https://www.hydrosheds.org/).

-2. GreenlandID_30s.nc:
-The Greenland ID map provided by Lauren Andrews (Lauren.c.andrews@nasa.gov).

-3. Greenland_outlets_lat.txt:
-The latitude of the routing outlet for each Greenland catchment provided by Lauren Andrews.

-4. Greenland_outlets_lon.txt:
-The longitude of the routing outlet for each Greenland catchment provided by Lauren Andrews.